ryanlimdx/tp/docs/DeveloperGuide.md

 ### Find a patient by name or NRIC

-#### Introduction
-This section describes the implementation of the find by name or NRIC mechanism in NAB.

 #### Implementation

 The find feature is facilitated by `FindCommand`, `FindCommandParser`, `NameContainsKeywordsPredicate` and